scripting/xml-rpc/readme.md

 * Client for the <a href="https://github.com/scripting/xml-rpc/tree/master/client">browser</a>.

 * Pure JavaScript.

+* Supports XML and JSON encoding.

+* New debugger and validation suite.

+* Example code.

 * Written by one of the <a href="http://scripting.com/?tab=about">designers</a> of the protocol.